anuksha11/Lane-Detection/README.md

 # Code Files
 Halfdata_16.ipnyb file corresponds to the model trained on cidata_half dataset with 16 epochs.<br />
 Halfdata_8.ipnyb file corresponds to the model trained on cidata_half dataset with 8 epochs.<br />
-Fulldata_6.ipnyb file correspondsto the model trained on cidata dataset with 6 epochs.
+Fulldata_6.ipnyb file corresponds to the model trained on cidata dataset with 6 epochs. <br/>
+Inference.ipnyb file corresponds to the file containing code for inferncing and creation of user interface.

 # Weights Files
 <a href="https://drive.google.com/file/d/1MtOogyk-_M2TXynyITVe1Ym5NGdZgoJP/view?usp=sharing" target="_blank">weights_half_16.h5</a> file corresponds to the model weights trained on cidata_half dataset and 16 epochs. <br/>